The Sign of Three: Plot

-While moving to the toast, Sherlock suddenly freezes, recalling Tessa knew John's middle name (Hamish).
-Aware that John hates and never uses it, he deduces Tessa saw it in a wedding invitation.
-Sherlock concludes all the women worked for Sholto in various capacities and were bound by confidentiality.
-The Mayfly Man courted them to find and attack Sholto, and the wedding is his chance.
-Sherlock slips a note to Sholto, who returns to his hotel room and gets his pistol to defend himself.
-Sherlock, John, and Mary race to the room to try and save him, but he refuses to open the door until the case is solved.
-Sherlock deduces the Bloody Guardsman case is linked to Sholto's and pinpoints the military uniform both wore as the common link; since Bainbridge collapsed in the shower, he must have been stabbed with a stiletto-type blade beforehand, but with his military waist belt firmly holding the flesh together, the damage would not take effect until the belt loosened.
-The victim would not feel it until then.
-Upon hearing this explanation, Sholto considers suicide by relieving his belt and bleeding to death.
-Sherlock persuades him not to, primarily by insisting that it would be cruel to do at John's wedding.
+While finally beginning his toast to the couple, Sherlock suddenly freezes, recalling that Tessa had known John's middle name (Hamish).
+Aware that John hates and never uses it, he deduces that Tessa had seen it in a wedding invitation.
+Sherlock concludes that all the women had worked for Sholto in various capacities and were bound by confidentiality.
+The Mayfly Man had courted them to find and attack Sholto, and plans to strike at the wedding.
+Sherlock slips a note to Sholto, who locks himself in his hotel room and arms himself.
+Sherlock, John, and Mary race after him but he refuses to open the door until Sherlock finds the solution.
+He deduces that the Bloody Guardsman case is linked to Sholto's and pinpoints the military uniform both wore as the common link.
+Sherlock deduces that Bainbridge had been stabbed while on duty, with a stiletto-type blade through his belt, which being worn tightly around the waist, prevented him from feeling his injury and also held the flesh together, so damage did not take effect until he removed it.
+Upon hearing this explanation, Sholto considers suicide by releasing his belt and bleeding to death.
+Sherlock persuades him not to, primarily because it would be cruel to do at John's wedding.
 Sholto then opens the door and requests medical assistance.

-That evening, Sherlock apprehends the wedding photographer (Jalaal Hartley) and identifies him to Lestrade as Jonathan Small, the Mayfly Man, deducing he was the only person who could have stabbed Sholto.
-He points out the photographer's brother was one of the men killed under Sholto's command and concludes that he stabbed Bainbridge as practice for this murder.
-After Sherlock plays the violin for John and Mary's first dance, he quietly reveals to them that he has observed in Mary "increased appetite, change in taste perception, and sickness in the morning, the signs of three", revealing she is pregnant.
+Sherlock has Lestrade apprehend the wedding photographer and identifies him as Jonathan Small, the Mayfly Man, deducing he was the only person who could have stabbed Sholto.
+Small's brother had been one of the men killed under Sholto's command, and he stabbed Bainbridge as practice for this murder.
+After the arrest the wedding reception resumes and Sherlock plays the violin for John and Mary's first dance.
+Afterward he quietly reveals to them that he has observed Mary's "increased appetite, change in taste perception, and sickness in the morning, the signs of three", revealing she is pregnant.
 Sherlock calms them by explaining that they will make great parents since they've had plenty of practice with him.
-Despite the happy revelation, the episode ends on a bitter-sweet note.
-Sherlock sombrely leaves the reception alone upon realizing that his relationship with John will never be the same again.
+Despite the happy revelation, the episode ends on a bittersweet note.
+Sherlock leaves the reception alone upon realizing that his relationship with John will never be the same again.